- Research article

 We are grateful to Dr. Mattias Backman (University of Umeå, Sweden) for helpful technical assistance.
 This work was supported through the Norwegian Center for Stem Cell Research by the Research Council of Norway and The European Union Program DNA Repair.

 GAH, performed Northern Blot analysis, took care of the mice and removed brains from mice for RNA isolation, isolated RNA, discussed the results and contributed to the editing of the manuscript.
 CGN, performed real-time RT-PCR.
 DBD, performed in situ hybridization.
 CGC, took care of the mice and helped removed brains from mice for RNA isolation.
 SK, contributed to the planning of the experiment and provided financial support.
 MB, contributed to the planning of the experiment, discussed results, contributed to the editing of the manuscript and provided financial support.
 LL, conceived and supervised the experiments, performed the electronic Northern blot, discussed results and prepared the manuscript.

 Electronic supplementary material

-Additional file 1: Raw data of NEIL3 mRNA expression in normal and tumor tissues.
+Additional file 1: NEIL3 mRNA expression in normal and tumor tissues.
 The data provided are the measurement of NEIL3 mRNA expression in normal and tumor tissues, we used a Disease Tissue qPCR array (CSRT303; OriGene Technologies).
 This array consisted of normalized cDNA prepared from pathologist-verified human tumor tissues obtained from 18 different tissues.
 The cDNA concentrations were normalized to β-actin.
 Raw data from two parallel experiments and information about the samples examined are shown in this file.
 (XLS 432 KB)

 About this article